raimohanska/nulzzzblog/2013_12_15_Mocha_on_Monads.md

 Monads are just things that support `of` and `chain`.
 These functions have different names in different environments, but here I've chosen to use the names used in the [fantasy-land](https://github.com/fantasyland/fantasy-land) specification.

-Had we this notation in Javascript, we could use is for surprisingly many things, including Promises and Lists.
+Had we this notation in Javascript, we could use is for surprisingly many things, including [Promises](https://github.com/fantasyland/fantasy-promises) and [Options](https://github.com/fantasyland/fantasy-options).
 And the notation is not the only benefit of the Monads; there's a lot more you can build on top of this common interface.

+TODO: Roy, Continuation Monad, monad tutorial disclaimer